leoncscott543/light-engine/README.md

 ### 1. Physical Reality Must Be Simulated, Not Sketched

-Light Engine is committed to building an actual model of reality — from particle dynamics to photon-matter interactions — not the illusion of reality.
+light engine is committed to building an actual model of reality — from particle dynamics to photon-matter interactions — not the illusion of reality.
 That means simulating:
 - Collisions with momentum transfer
 - Photon bounce and scatter
 - Material deformation, heat, and stress